 When replacing your standard wire with shielded wire, there is no need to replace every wire in the guitar; doing so could potentially create a ground loop.
 A ground loop is when you have more than one path to ground.
 Two connections to ground essentially create a circle path for electricity to follow infinitely.
 Ground loops act as an antenna for electromagnetic and RF interference, which is what we are trying to eliminate.

-For example, there is usually a ground wire running from the back of the volume pot to the back of the tone control.
+For example, there’s usually a ground wire running from the back of the volume pot to the back of the tone control.
 If we were to switch out this wire with shielded wire, the result would be two wires going from the volume to the tone control, which creates a ground loop.

-You only need to insulate the Hot, signal-carrying wires in your guitar circuit.
+You only need to insulate the hot, signal-carrying wires in your guitar circuit.
 Any ground wires connecting to the back of a tone or volume control should remain as is.

 Best Choice for Guitar Wiring

-Your guitar only requires very thin wire, as very little electricity is created by the guitar pickups.
+Your guitar only requires very thin wire, because very little electricity is created by the guitar pickups.
 The most common guitar wire gauge is 24 AWG, and the most common pickup wire gauge is 27 AWG.
 The insulated wire that you use will be a little thicker, but as long as the core wire is 27 AWG, there should be no problem.
 A wire that is too thick will only cost more and take up more space in your guitar.
 It will have no significant effect on the signal.

 You will use a single conductor shielded wire for most purposes, which is what we recommend.
 You might be able to use a multi-conductor insulated cable on rare occasions.
 When making your connections, you will want to make sure there is as little core wire exposed as possible.
 Any exposed wire is unshielded.